USEPA/BMDS/docs/source/installation.md

 (part-3)=
 ## Part 3 - Install BMDS Desktop and pybmds

-With Python installed and a virtual environment created, we're ready to install BMDS Desktop and `pybmds`.
-You'll need to activate [your environment](activate-venv), and then install the packages using Python's package installer, [pip](https://pip.pypa.io/), which is included with Python.
+With Python installed and a virtual environment created, you're ready to install BMDS Desktop and `pybmds`.
+You'll need to [activate your environment](activate-venv), and then install the packages using Python's package installer, [pip](https://pip.pypa.io/), which is included with Python.

 (internal-epa)=
 :::{admonition} NOTE - for internal EPA testing